nmagee/ds2002-course/labs/lab2-git.md

 6. Once that is complete, wait about 20 seconds and refresh the page in your copy of the lesson.
 7. Follow the instructions to complete the lesson.

-Add the URLs to the new repository you created in this step to the GitHub Gist.
+Add the URL to the new repository you created in this step to the GitHub Gist.

 ## 3. Set up your GitHub Profile README Page